Transparent-Partners/agent-load-vertexaisearch/README.md

 - File IDs and modification times
 - GCS paths for each synced file

-This enables efficient incremental syncs where only new or modified files are processed.
+This enables efficient incremental syncs and deletion detection where only new, modified, or removed files are processed.

 ## Supported File Types